 HTTPS Impact on sales

 A study by GlobalSign revealed that 84% of users would abandon a sales funnel if they saw that their data would be sent over an insecure connection.
 This can be viewed by any user easily, as certain web browsers, e,g Google Chrome, since January 2017 Google labels label HTTP sites as not secure.

 Users always want to be given the peace of mind that your site can be trusted with their personal information, hence you should avoid any signs showing otherwise at all costs.
 Besides, Google considers this especially for sites that include payment fields, or need a password to login.
 If you host a site like that, e.g., an eCommerce site, switching to HTTPS (if not already) is a must.
 Have you switched to serving your website on an HTTPS connection already?

 Improved site security with HTTPS

-There are cyber attacks happening every minute, and each attack is yet another reason for adding extra layers of security, especially when your business deals with sensitive data.
+There are cyber attacks happening every minute.
+You can see for yourself by checking out some of the real-time cyber-attacking sites on the Digital Attack Map.
+And each attack is yet another reason for adding extra layers of security, especially when your business deals with sensitive data.

 HTTPS in URLs results in higher Google rankings